Skip to content

 1. What is Ceres’ position on the SEC’s final climate disclosure rule?

-4. How does the rule compare to climate disclosure requirements from California, rules based on the International Sustainability Standards Board (ISSB) standards, and the EU’s Corporate Sustainability Reporting Directive (CSRD)?
+4. How does the rule compare to climate disclosure requirements from California, rules based on the International Sustainability Standards Board (ISSB) standards, and the EU’s CSRD?

 5. How does the final rule adopted by the SEC differ from the proposed rule?